pgEdge/cli/docs/functions/db.md

 ## COMMANDS
     COMMAND is one of the following:
-     create              # Create a database owned by a specific user guc-set             # Set GUC
+     create              # Create a database owned by a specific user. guc-set             # Set GUC.
-     guc-show            # Show GUC
+     guc-show            # Show GUC.
-     set-readonly        # Turn PG read-only mode 'on' or 'off'. test-io             # Use the 'fio' Flexible IO Tester on pg data directory
+     set-readonly        # Turn PG read-only mode 'on' or 'off'. test-io             # Use the 'fio' Flexible IO Tester on pg data directory.